High-dimensional Linear Bandits with Knapsacks: High-dimensional Contextual BwK

-\begin{assumption} We make the following assumptions throughout the paper. \begin{itemize} \item[(a).]
-There exists a constant $D$ such that the covariate $\bx_t$ is uniformly bounded: $\norm{\bx_t}_\infty \le D $. \item[(b).]
-There exists a constant $D'$ such that for any arm $a$ covariate $\bx$, it holds that $\norm{\bb(a, \bx_t)}_{\infty} \leq D'$. \item[(c).]
-For any $s$, the covariance matrix $\bSigma:=\bE \bx_t \bx_t^\top$ has the $2s$-sparse minimal eigenvalue $\phi_{\min}(s)$ and $2s$-sparse maximal eigenvalue $\phi_{\max}(s)$ \citep{meinshausen2008lasso}: Then the condition number of our problem can be defined as $\kappa = \frac{\phi_{\max}(s)}{\phi_{\min }(s)}$. \end{itemize} \end{assumption} The sparse minimal eigenvalue condition essentially shares the same idea as the restrict eigenvalue conditions that have been broadly used in the high-dimensional sparse bandit problem \citep{hao2020high,oh2021sparsity,li2022simple}.
+$\phi_{\max }(s)$ is also correspondingly defined.
+Then the condition number can be denoted by $\kappa = \frac{\phi_{\max}(s)}{\phi_{\min }(s)}$. \end{enumerate} \end{assumption} The sparse minimal eigenvalue condition essentially shares the same idea as the restrict eigenvalue conditions that have been broadly used in the high-dimensional sparse bandit problem \citep{bastani2020online,hao2020high,oh2021sparsity,li2022simple}.
 It ensures that the sparse structure can be detected from the sampling.
+In the following discussion, we assume that $\kappa=O(1)$ is bounded.